 1. Install HappyForms

-Ready to get up and running with HappyForms?
-No stress — it takes just four super-easy steps.
-Let's get going…
+Ready to get up and running with HappyForms?!
+It takes just a few super-easy steps.
+So let's get going…

 - Head over to Plugins in WordPress dashboard and click Add New.